Apollo Federation subgraph specification

 Query._entities

 A new field must be added to the query root called _entities.
-This field must return a non-nullable list of _Entity types and have a single with an argument name of representations and type [_Any!]! (non-nullable list of non-nullable _Any scalars).
+This field must return a non-nullable list of _Entity types and have a single argument with an argument name of representations and type [_Any!]! (non-nullable list of non-nullable _Any scalars).
 The _entities field on the query root must allow a list of _Any scalars which are "representations" of entities from external services.
 These representations should be validated with the following rules:

 • Any representation without a __typename: String field is invalid.